While some people claim that they can feel their "vitality overflowing," the majority of us might not know if our dietary supplements are working.

 For example, "Vitamin K is known to aid in the body's process of blood clotting which can help to heal wounds and is thought to aid in the reduction of skin complaints such as stretch marks or spider veins."

 If the vitamin makes more outrageous claims such as "will give you gorgeous healthy skin 100% and everyone will want to smooch you," then it's safe to say you should probably avoid that one.

 What To Look Out For In A Daily Multivitamin

+When following low-calorie diets, multivitamins can help ensure that essential nutrients are adequately supplied to the body.
 According to nutritionists, the ideal daily multivitamin should include, at the minimum, seven vitamins and some minerals.

 These include vitamins A, D, E, C, K, and the minerals potassium and zinc.

 You should also make sure it has iodine, a mineral often overlooked or ignored by some manufacturers.